 Once you know what you owe, you can form a strategy…

 Step Two: Federal Student Repayment Plan Selection and Strategy

 There are two basic ways to eliminate federal student debt.

-We should note a couple important things on the subject of student loan forgiveness.
+We should note a couple of important things on the subject of student loan forgiveness.
 First, way more borrowers expect to have their loans forgiven than will actually get their loans forgiven.
-This is because there are a lot of hoops to jump through and meeting all of the necessary requirements can be difficult.
+This is because there are a lot of hoops to jump through, and meeting all of the necessary requirements can be difficult.
 Second, many borrowers will find that paying off their debt in full actually costs less than chasing after forgiveness.
 This is because the monthly interest charges on the student debt can really add up.

 The other way to eliminate federal student loans is to pay off the balance.
 It isn’t sexy, but it is how the vast majority of people eliminate their federal loans.

 Rather than talking about the different repayment plans and forgiveness eligibility criteria, let’s first sort through how to handle federal student loans in a few different circumstances.